usbong/newsletters/notes/LessonsLearned/medscapeDotCom.md

 > Vitamins.
 If you are like the majority of American adults, you took a vitamin or supplement recently.
 Over-the-counter sales of these products in this country amount to over $30 billion a year.
 That's more than the market for statins — and vitamins aren't covered by insurance.

 Bitamina; Kung katulad ka ng karamihan ng mga matatandang (adult) Amerikano, kumuha ka ng bitamina o supliment kamakailan.
 Sa isang taon, higit sa 30USD Bilyon ang benta (SALE) ng mga ito sa over-the-counter (nabibili sa tindahan kahit walang reseta).
-Higit pa iyan sa Mamimili (market) ng statin (gamot upang magpababa ng TABA, kabilang ang triglyceride at cholesterol) sa dugo; at hindi saklaw ng insurance (tagapagtanggol sa sakuna) ang bitamina.
+Higit pa iyan sa Mamimili (market) ng statin (gamot upang magpababa ng TABA, kabilang ang triglyceride (Sa gitna ng TABA) at cholesterol) sa dugo; at hindi saklaw ng insurance (tagapagtanggol sa sakuna) ang bitamina.

 > For there to be a $30 billion market, there must be some pretty convincing evidence that vitamin supplements work to improve health, right?